Gravis PC GamePad

 Historical context

 The Gravis PC GamePad was introduced in November 1991.
 It was the first gamepad for the IBM and IBM compatible computers and one of the most popular gamepads for these platforms.
+The device offered a fast digital direction pad, 4 quick response digital buttons, left- or right-hand play switch, and a switch selectining a single or two pleyer use.
 A variant of the PC GamePad for Macintosh personal computers was introduced by Gravis under the name Mac GamePad.

 The Gravis PC GamePad was introduced in November 1991.
 It was the first gamepad for the IBM and IBM compatible computers and one of the most popular gamepads for these platforms.
+The device offered a fast digital direction pad, 4 quick response digital buttons, left- or right-hand play switch, and a switch selectining a single or two pleyer use.
 A variant of the PC GamePad for Macintosh personal computers was introduced by Gravis under the name Mac GamePad.

-The museum has a Gravis PC GamePad manufactured in 1998 and its Quick Install manual.
+- Gravis PC GamePad manufactured in 1998 and its Quick Install manual

 Creator